-In four stores backup/peak-hour diesel generators were used for periods varying from 5 to 13 months between 2001 and 2005.
-The diesel consumption was monitored and the appropriate project emissions are included in the calculation.
+In two stores backup/peak-hour diesel generators were used for 3 months in 2002.
+The diesel consumptions was monitored and the appropriate project emissions are included in the calculation.

 The electrical efficiency program includes different actions in each one of the stores.
 When the action is the installation of new equipments (such as light bulbs, freezers, chillers, better insulation, etc.), the monitoring can be performed verifying the purchase receipts of the equipment.
 When the actions include operational and behavioural changes, they can be monitored through meeting minutes, folders, interviews with employees, etc.